-Billing for Solo staking begins as soon as your validator(s) start earning rewards and continues until your validator exits the network or you miss two consequent monthly staking bills.
+Billing for Solo staking begins as soon as your validator(s) start earning rewards and continues until your validator exits the network or two consequent monthly staking bills are missed.
 We advise you to keep your DAI billing balance topped-up for as long as you are using the Solo service to avoid not paying the bills.
 You can top-up your DAI balance at any time, even before you create your first Solo validator.
-You can also withdraw DAI from this balance at any time.

-StakeWise uses a payment system that simplifies and automates the process of paying for one's validators without the need to create an account and link a credit card.
-This system is based on a DAI deposit account that you can top-up and withdraw from.
+StakeWise uses a payment system that simplifies and automates the process of paying for one's validators without the need to create an account on our website or link a credit card.
+This system is based on DAI deposits into a special account, which is charged monthly to pay for your validators.

-Each Solo user has a dedicated DAI deposit account.
-It works akin to a pay-as-you-go SIM card, where you top-up a certain amount on your card and use this balance for calls and other services over time.
+Each Solo user has a dedicated deposit account.
+It works akin to a pay-as-you-go SIM card, where you top-up a certain sum on your card and use this balance to pay for the services over time.
 With a DAI deposit account, users can deposit any amount of DAI - this amount will become their billing balance.
 StakeWise will charge the staking fee for Solo validators from the billing balance of their owner.
 The charge will be deducted once per month meaning that the 10 DAI fee per validator is charged as one sum on a certain day every month.